 Autocamp Padova – This premium camping resort is located in a quiet and peaceful Banjol bay.
 The camp lies above sandy-pebble beach and it offers modern and comfortable camping houses for the guests or regular camping parcels for campers (with electricity and water connections).
 Padova camp is excellent for families with children because it has an outdoor pool and water park as well as animation for kids and a playground.
 Pets are allowed in the camp.

 Autocamp San Marino – The vicinity of stunning Paradise Beach in Lopar makes San Marino Camp one of the top campsites on Rab Island.
 Apart from camping homes and marked parcels for campers, guests have the possibility of using non-parceled spots for those who don’t want to book their spot in advance.
-The camp also offers a wide choice of sport facilities, recreational center, wellness & beauty center, restaurants, bars and nearby grocery stores.
+The camp also offers a wide choice of sports facilities, recreational center, wellness & beauty center, restaurants, bars and nearby grocery stores.

-Lando Resort – This mini-camp has the capacity of 101 people and it is located in Mel Bay in Kampor.
-Besides camping parcels, the resort also has 11 luxury villas with terrace overlooking the sea.
+Lando Resort – This mini-camp has a capacity of 101 people and it is located in Mel Bay in Kampor.
+Besides camping parcels, the resort also has 11 luxury villas with terraces overlooking the sea.
 Guests also have two pools at their disposal, a playground for children and a barbecue area.
 The guests can use sanitary blocks which are also equipped for disabled people and they can use the washing machine and dryer as well.
 Free Wi-Fi connection is also available.
 Pets are not allowed.

 Camp Zidine – If you prefer wild camping in a tent, then camp Zidine would be the perfect choice for you.
 Camp Zidine is a small, Robinson camp, with a capacity of 100 people.
 It is located on the homonymous peninsula, in a pine forest, far from the crowds.
 It offers an unforgettable experience of adventure in beautiful nature.